 - 1 teaspoon grated ginger

 - 4 cups (1000 ml) vegetable stock

 - 2 eggs, whisked

-- 3 tablespoons cornflour mixed in 2 tablespoons water
+- 3 tablespoons cornflour

-- ¼ cup sliced spring onions, green only
+- ¼ cup sliced spring onions, (green only)

 - Place tomato wedges in a shallow bowl.
 Sprinkle with sea salt flakes and black pepper.
 Set aside.